Jump Ahead To:

 The city, as you know, is Colorado’s proud capital, known for its incredible food, settled at the foot of the Rocky Mountains, and home to four major professional sports teams.
 If you’re willing to drive an hour out, the wider region around Denver has some world-class ski areas and prime dirt-bike, rafting, and rock-climbing destinations.

 Villa Park offers its great location, a minimal commute, affordable housing, and enjoyable outdoor spots.
 And while at one point, this neighborhood was known as one of the cheapest places to live in the city, it’s now growing, and these desirable prices will inevitably go up, making it our first choice for the best up and coming neighborhoods in Denver, as well as one of our favorite Denver neighborhoods, period..
+Still it represents a bargain with the average home price at $451,000.

 What’s Happening in Villa Park

-Federal Blvd. offers some of the best of the neighborhood’s shopping opportunities.
+Federal Boulevard offers some of the best of the neighborhood’s shopping opportunities.
 And along with the upgrade comes exceptional ethnic food.
 The area is also dotted with lovely parks.
 Down the length of Villa Park is a green beltway and a lengthy frisbee golf course.
 From Villa Park’s green spaces, locals frequently enjoy the long city-wide bike trails that wind through their neighborhood.

 Schools in Villa Park